wmde/wikibase-release-pipeline/docs/adr/0007-wikibase-release-notes-publish.md

 * ({{PhabT|263929}}) purgeList.php Fix all-namespaces option to match one used in code.
 ```

-For links to documentation topics referring to the mediawiki manual the [Localized link template] is used to generate these.
+For links to documentation topics referring to the MediaWiki manual the [Localized link template] is used to generate these.

 ```
 ==== New configuration ====
 * {{ll|Manual:$wgDiffEngine|$wgDiffEngine}} — This can be used to specify the difference engine to use, rather than MediaWiki choosing the first of {{ll|Manual:$wgExternalDiffEngine|$wgExternalDiffEngine}}, wikidiff2, or php that is usable.
 ```

-As the Wikibase documentation is not maintained on mediawiki.org an alternative template would need to be created to support similar links to the Wikibase documentation.
+As the Wikibase documentation is not maintained on MediaWiki.org an alternative template would need to be created to support similar links to the Wikibase documentation.
 A review and update of the documentation is also required as not all links currently support linking to documentation topics by their canonical name.

 ```
 $wgWBRepoSettings['changesDatabase']